 8. El Cosmico, Madra

-If you’re looking for a truly unique, and sometimes bizarre, Texas glamping experience, try El Cosmico.
+If you’re looking for a truly unique, and sometimes bizarre, glamping experience, try El Cosmico.
 This fascinating glamping destination is found in Marfa, a rural Southwest town at an altitude of 4,800 feet.
 In the summer, plan for the high-altitude sun, and in the winter expect temperatures to drop below freezing.

 El Cosmico offers accommodations for all camping tastes.
 Choose from any of the teepees, yurts, vintage trailers, or safari-style tents available – each comes with a comfortable bed, basic lighting, and a charging station.
 The trailers also feature air conditioning and outdoor seating and dining areas.